moayyaed/tb-mqtt-perf-tests/k8s/README.md

 However, you can still use config files mentioned above to update other settings such as the Java options in the `tb-mqtt-broker-performance-tests.conf` section or logging settings in the `logback.xml` file section.

-You can find overridden environment variables for publishers and subscribers in the next configuration files:
+You can find override environment variables for publishers and subscribers in the next configuration files:

 - [broker-tests-publishers.yml](broker-tests-publishers.yml)
 - [broker-tests-subscribers.yml](broker-tests-subscribers.yml)